 Entering into tax season means looking back at last year.
 How much money did you end up making?
 What plan did you choose?
 Does everything reconcile correctly?

-Several factors go into breaking down these questions, so let’s decipher the relationship between taxes and individual health insurance to better understand the answers.
+Several factors go into breaking down these questions, so let’s decipher the relationship between taxes and individual health insurance.

 Please note: The list below is not intended to be a comprehensive training on personal taxes.
-This is just a small overview to get you started in the right direction.
 If you have any questions and want to talk with an expert, please connect with us by emailing [email protected].

 1. The basics of taxes and health insurance.

-While many people take advantage of traditional group health benefits provided by their employer, the Individual Marketplace has grown in popularity and stability recently.
+While many people take advantage of traditional group health benefits provided by their employer, the Individual Marketplace has grown in popularity.
 (So much so, in fact, that individual plans had a 0% national increase in costs for 2020 renewals.)

 The Marketplace typically offers anywhere from 20 to 70 insurance plans for individuals to choose from.
 Beyond this, there are significant “discounts” available through Advanced Premium Tax Credits (APTC).
 These tax credits work as a tool to lower the purchase price of individual insurance to the consumer.

 To access these, an individual enters their information, chooses the plan that fits their budget and needs, and applies for that chosen plan through their selected carrier.
-They then pay their portion of the premium amount (which is what will be listed when they select the plan) and coverage begins.
+They then pay their portion of the premium amount and coverage begins.

 That carrier lets the IRS know the individual has a plan and is eligible for APTC’s.
 The IRS will send the tax credit money directly to the carrier to cover premium costs that are not already paid for by the individual.
 That is why it’s actually an “advanced” tax credit, but feels like a “discount” when used.